-Another area you should investigate before taking out a new credit card is how long it will take you to pay back what you charge.
+Another area you should investigate before taking opting to use this payment method is how long it will take you to pay back what you charge.

-A credit card payment calculator is always good to use, especially if you aren’t sure you will be able to pay more than the minimum payments.
-You would be surprised how much that £5,000 is actually costing you.
+A credit card calculator is good to use, especially if you aren’t sure whether or not you will be able to pay more than the minimum payments.

 You will be able to accurately calculate how long it will take you to pay off any given amount based on the interest rate and other associated fees that come with your credit card.
 More often than not, consumers find that they are paying back much more than they bargained for.